 Offer a stranger some help

-Obviously, you need to be sensible and careful, but in the act of being kind, why not go back to basics and offer to hold a door when you see someone walking towards you with their arms full, or open a car door for someone at the supermarket when they are struggling?
-It's such a small act but can really make a difference to someone else's day.
+You need to be sensible and careful, but in the act of being kind, why not go back to basics and offer to hold a door when you see someone walking towards you with their arms full, or open a car door for someone at the supermarket when they are struggling?
+It's such a small act but can make a difference to someone else's day.

 Turn up to babysit for no reason